 Diagnostic Features of Pica

-Individuals are referred to a therapist if a primary care physician suspects an eating disorder for confirmation of a diagnosis and specialized treatment.
+If a primary care physician suspects an eating disorder, the person will be referred to a mental health professional for confirmation of a diagnosis and specialized treatment.
 Therapists and psychiatrists diagnose eating disorders based upon a set of industry accepted diagnostic criteria found in the the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V).

 The DSM-V describes pica as having the following diagnostic features:5